 He holds the world auction records for sales in a number of categories, including that for a single miniature taken from a medieval manuscript (the fifteenth-century Kutnà Hora silver mining miniature in 2009, which made £612,000), for single fragments surviving from early medieval manuscripts (both the decorated bifolium from the so-called Sacramentary of St. Boniface, made in Northumbria in the early eighth century, which made £300,000 in 2007, and the bifolium from a copy of Aldhelm, De Laude Virginitatis, written c.
 800, which sold in the Schøyen sale in 2012 for £340,000).
 Other world records include that for a text codex with almost no decoration (the fourteenth-century Courtney Compendium in 2008, which realised £940,000), and for an armorial roll (both the celebrated thirteenth-century Dering Roll, the earliest surviving English roll-of-arms, which made £192,000 in 2007, and the fourteenth-century Balliol Roll, the earliest for Scotland, which made £132,000 in the same year), Dr Bolton and was the expert in charge of many memorable moments in the last decade of auction sales, including the sale of 60 leaves and fragments from the Schøyen collection in 2012, illustrating the history of palaeography from the first century BC. to the thirteenth century AD.; the illustrated mid-sixteenth-century war manual of Albrecht of Brandenburg, with 60 full-page depictions of the duke's armies and battlefield arrays, which made £290,000 in 2009; the vast and monolithic fourteenth-century Rochefoucauld Grail manuscript with 107 miniatures depicting Arthurian scenes, which made £2.4 million in 2010.
 Other notable sales include the sumptuously illuminated mid-fifteenth century romance of Sir Gillion de Trazegnies from Chatsworth, which made £3.8 million in 2012.

 In addition, he is the author of a monograph on medieval history which appeared in 2009, the joint editor of another issued in 2014, and has published a number of scholarly articles on medieval manuscripts and related subjects.
-He is at present writing another book on medieval history for Yale University Press, and is an honorary fellow of both Cardiff University, and Aberdeen University.
+He has just completed another book on medieval history for Yale University Press, and is an honorary fellow of both Cardiff University, and Aberdeen University.